AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 your enterprise has hundreds of branch offices that need to connect to the cloud, building secure tunnel to the cloud directly over Internet is the most economical way as you leverage the Internet infrastructure already in place.

-In this space, the cloud provider's native VPN solution falls short by a long shot.
+In this case, the cloud provider's native VPN solution falls short by a long shot.
 Aviatrix site2cloud solution solves these problems:

- a. **AWS/Azure VPN Gateway Limitation** Native cloud provider VPN solution typically has about 30 connections per VPN gateway.
+ a. **AWS/Azure VPN Gateway Limitation** Native cloud provider VPN solution typically can support 30 connections per VPN gateway.
 I have more than 30 sites, the native solution is not usable.
  #. **No Manual** I have to configure and manage hundreds or thousands of IPSEC tunnels, the manual way by using traditional vendors such as Cisco ASA and CSR is not possible.
- #. **Overlapping IP addresses** We run a SaaS operation, the CIDR blocks at your customer sites are not controlled by you.
-If a customer CIDR block overlaps with your operation VPC CIDR, you have to find a way to NAT the address.
+ #. **Overlapping IP addresses** We run a SaaS operation, the CIDR blocks at your customer sites are not controlled by us.
+If a customer CIDR block overlaps with our operation VPC CIDR, we have to find a way to NAT the address.
 The cloud provider native solution is not usable in this case.
  #. **Encryption Algorithm Mismatch** As SaaS operators, we cannot control what VPN device a customer wishes to use.
 My end of VPN termination needs to have the flexibility to interoperate with customer equipment.
 The native solution does not have that flexibility.
  #. **Too Slow to Onboard a Customer** VPN runs on UDP port 500/4500, my customers have to request corporate firewall ports to open, is there a way to run IPSEC tunnel on TCP 443?
  #. **Traffic Direction Problem** My SaaS service requires traffic to be initiated from cloud to the customer site, AWS VPN gateway cannot support this traffic pattern.
 We have to setup a separate machine to constantly ping to keep the tunnel up!